 How To Mingle And Talk To People At Parties

 There are two broad types of social problems people can have with parties.
 The first is that a lot of people don't like them that much.
 They find parties boring, stressful, and draining.
-They want to know to avoid them, or minimize the damage if they have to go to one.
+They want to know how to avoid them, or minimize the annoyance factor if they have to go to one.

-The second issue, which this article will cover, is when someone wants to go to a party and socialize at it, but they're not sure how to do that.
-Some problems they run into are:
+The second issue, which this piece will cover, is when someone wants to go to a party and socialize at it, but they're not sure how to do that.
+Some problems people run into are:

-- Feeling shy and awkward about approaching people to start conversations.
+- Feeling shy and awkward about approaching other guests to start a conversation

-- Not knowing what to say when they're chatting to someone.
-Introducing yourself and the ensuing conversation can seem stilted and forced.
+- Not knowing what to say when they're chatting to someone - Introducing themselves, as well as the ensuing conversation, can feel stilted and forced

-- Not knowing how to break into group conversations.
-This particularly comes up if it seems like everyone at the parties knows everyone else.
-It can feel hard to intrude on a bunch of friends.
+- Not knowing how to break into group conversations - This particularly comes up if it seems like everyone at the party knows everyone else.
+It can feel hard to intrude on a cluster of friends

-- Not knowing how to speak up and stand out once they're in a group conversation.
-This especially applies if the discussion is loud and energetic and all over the place.
+- Not knowing how to speak up and stand out once they're in a group conversation - This especially applies if the discussion is loud, energetic, and all over the place

-- Just not knowing what to do with yourself.
-Do you stand around?
-Are you obligated to make the rounds and try to talk to every last person there?
+- Just not knowing what to do with themselves - Is it bad to stand around too much?
+Are they obligated to make the rounds and try to talk to every last person there?

-- Feeling like a party is a big social exam and that how well they do at mingling is some sort of reflection of their overall value as a person.
+- Feeling like a party is some big social exam, and that how well they do at mingling is some sort of reflection of their overall value as a person

-This article is pretty long and will go into detail about how to handle these situations.
+This article will go into detail about how to handle these situations.
 The bulk of it is more practical tips, which I'll get to soon.
 It'll quickly start off with some more general attitudes that can be helpful to have.
-I'll cover how to generally talk to people, not how to 'own the party' and be the most awesome center of attention on the premises.
-This article is also about parties where you don't know a lot of the people there.
-It's not really about a 'party' in the sense of eight good friends getting together to at someone's house to drink and play poker.
+I'll cover how to generally talk to people, not how to own the party and be the spectacular center of attention.
+It's also about parties where you don't know many of the attendess that well, if at all.
+It's not really about a "party" in the sense of seven close friends getting together at one of their places to have some drinks and play cards.

-A big factor in how well things will go is what the characteristics of the party are
+A big factor in how well things will go are the party's characteristics

-The same as with making conversation, some of your results will be influenced by your level of social skills.
-The rest is out of your hands though, and is determined by outside forces, like the mood of the person you're talking to.
+When you make conversation some of your results will be influenced by your level of social skills.
+The rest is out of your hands, and determined by outside forces like the mood of whomever you're talking to.
 Parties are the same.
-Some factors that will affect your experience at a party are:
+Some factors that will affect your experience at one are:

-- What kind of party is it, and is it suited towards your strengths and personality?
+- What kind of party is it, and is it suited toward your strengths and personality?
 Some parties are quiet and orderly and everyone breaks into little groups to have stimulating debates about politics and philosophy.
-Other kinds are loud, and crowded, and chaotic and everyone's drinking a ton, clowning around, and getting into crazy antics.
+Others are loud, crowded, and chaotic and everyone's drinking a ton, clowning around, and getting into wacky antics.

 - What type of people are there?
-Are they the type you'd naturally get along with?
-Or are they mostly from a crowd where you wouldn't have much to say to each other, or they may tend not to give someone like you a chance?
+Are they the kind you'd naturally get along with?
+Or are they mostly from a crowd where you wouldn't have much to say to each other, or who wouldn't give someone like you a chance?

-- How well does everyone there know each other?
+- How well do the other guests know each other?
 If they know each other really well, are they open to talking to strangers?
 At some parties most of the guests are friends that go way back, and they're mainly there to catch up with each other.
-They're not consciously trying to be cliquey and exclusive, but their old buddies are taking up most of their attention and they can unintentionally brush people they don't know aside.
-At other parties there aren't a ton of connections between the attendees, and everyone is friendly and open to meeting people.
-Some parties are big enough, and so few people know each other, that everyone starts to treat the place more like a bar, and stick mainly to the friends they came with.
+They're not consciously trying to be cliquey and exclusive, but their old buddies take up most of their attention, and they can unintentionally brush someone they don't know aside.
+At other parties there aren't a ton of connections between the attendees, and everyone is friendly and open to meeting new faces.
+Some parties are big enough, and so few people know each other, that everyone starts to treat the place more like a nightclub, and stick mainly to the friends they came with.

-- Do you want to be there, or were you dragged to the party by someone else?
-This can affect your motivation towards wanting to mingle.
-If you want to be there you may put a lot of pressure on yourself to meet a bunch of people.
-If you're just along for the ride, like you're keeping your partner company at a stuffy staff party, your attitude may be more, "Okay, what's the bare minimum number of people I have to chat with so I don't totally unfriendly?" or "How can I find one interesting person to talk to for most of the night, so I don't have to mix anymore?"
+- Do you even want to be at the party, or were you dragged there?
+This can affect your motivation toward wanting to mingle.
+If you want to be there you may be excited to meet a bunch of new people, possibly to the point of putting too much pressure on yourself.
+If you're just along for the ride, like you're keeping your boyfriend company at his stuffy staff party, your attitude may be more, "Okay, what's the bare minimum number of polite small talk I need to make so I don't seem totally unfriendly?" or, "How can I find one interesting person to talk to for most of the night, so I don't have to circulate anymore?"

 Basically, if you go to a party and the deck is stacked against you, you can't put too much blame on yourself if the night turns out to be a bust.
 Some parties will be a good match for you, and you'll do well at them.
 Some just won't go your way.
-It's not really your fault, and it's not a matter of, "Well if I had better social skills I could have an amazing time and click with everyone at any type of party" All but the most charismatic people will go to get togethers that aren't the best fit for them.
+It's not really your fault, and it's not a matter of, "Well if I had better social skills I could have an amazing time and click with everyone at any type of gathering."
+Everyone sometimes finds themselves at get togethers that aren't the best fit.

 Don't psych yourself out and place too much importance on how well you socialize at parties

 Parties are just one way people get together and socialize.
-For most people they only come up occasionally.
-Yeah, there can be a fun and energy that you can only get at parties, when you get enough people together who are all in lively, outgoing mood, but they're not the be-all-and-end-all of social interactions.
-Some people put too much pressure on themselves, and see how well they get along with strangers at a party as the ultimate test of their social worthiness.
-They think if they can't be the life of the party and get everyone to love them by the end of the night, then they're not good enough.
-Or they feel they have to have some completely zany time like out of a college movie.
+For the average person they only come up occasionally.
+Yeah, there can be a fun and energy that you can only get at them, when you put enough people together who are all in a lively, outgoing mood, but they're not the be-all and end-all of social interaction.
+Some people place this burden on themselves, and see how well they get along with strangers at parties as the ultimate test of their social worthiness.
+They think if they can't be the life of the party and get everyone to love them by the end of the night then they're not good enough.
+Or they feel they have to have a completely zany time, like out of a college movie.

-Regarding feeling you have to have a cah-razzzzy time, lots of people are content to go to a party, mostly hang out with the people they came with in a low key way, have some drinks, and maybe talk with a person they don't know or two.
+Regarding feeling you have to have a cah-razzzzy time, lots of people are content to go to a party, mostly hang out with the friends they came with in a low key way, have a few drinks, and maybe talk with a guest or two they don't know.
 That's all they need to do to consider it a good night.
-They don't feel they've failed if they haven't done four keg stands and jumped off a roof into a pool and made forty new Facebook friends.
+They don't feel they've failed if they haven't done four keg stands, jumped off a roof into a pool, and gained twenty new social media contacts.